-In 2011, the remaining balance of the VIP award pool will be distributed to the participants.
-At least fifty percent of any distribution from the balance of the VIP award pool in 2011 must be paid in a form that is equity-based, with vesting on half of this percentage deferred for one year and vesting on the remaining half of this percentage deferred for two years.
+Under the terms of the VIP, an interim award may only be made to VIP participants in 2008 and the final award may only be made in 2011.
+During March 2008, the 2008 interim award, with a value of \$13.3 million, was paid to participants in the form of 328,600 restricted stock units.
+These restricted stock units vest in three equal amounts in November 2008, November 2009 and November 2010.
+Each restricted stock unit is equal in value to one share of our Common Stock and reinvested dividends from the date of the grant to the vesting of the restricted stock unit.
+At least 50% of any distribution from the balance of the VIP award pool in 2011 must be paid in a form that is equity-based, with vesting on half of this percentage deferred for one year and vesting on the remaining half of this percentage deferred for two years.